 What is cart abandonment?
 More and more often, you might find yourself wondering what all this hype is about.
-The truth is that email marketing automations have been around for quite some time (If you aren’t familiar with them, read this article about 10 email automation examples).
+The truth is that email marketing automations have been around for quite some time.
 Nevertheless, there is still a considerable number of diligent professionals who are not a 100% knowledgeable.
 So, “what is cart abandonment?”

 FREE EBOOK: GET A HEAD START ON MARKETING AUTOMATIONS!